Embedded intelligence

 Embedded intelligence is characterized as the ability of a product, process, or service to reflect on its own operational performance, usage load, or environment.
 The motivation for this may be to enhance the performance, lifetime, or quality of the product.
-This self-reflection, facilitated by information collected via embedded sensors, processed locally, or communicated remotely for processing, must be considered from the earliest design stage.
+This self-reflection might be facilitated by information collected via embedded sensors, and processed locally or communicated remotely for processing.

 Embedded intelligence depends on a multidisciplinary approach for successful implementation.

-Delivering smarter products, systems, or services to industry
+Characteristics and purposes

-Embedded intelligence aims to deliver smarter products, systems, or services to industry through their integration and purposeful use for a given application.
-This integration can be realized by:
+Embedded intelligence aims to deliver smarter products, systems and services to industry through their integration and purposeful use for particular applications.
+It can be realized by: